SelineSh/CSE15L-lab1/Lab Report 1.md

 The directory of question 1 is "/home".

--The "cd" is used to change the directory, but since I didn't command with an argument, it will go back to the previous folder, and the direction in Q1 is /Home, so it won't change direction.
+-The "cd" is used to change the directory, but since I didn't command with an argument, it will go back to the previous folder, and the directory in Q1 is /Home, so it won't change the directory.
 This isn't an error.

 -The "ls" is used to show the names of the files and folders inside the current working directory, so it showed "lecture1".
 This isn't an error.